Application Services

 Transactions

-All application service methods that touch the database should always run inside their own transactions.
+All application service methods that interact with the database should always run inside their own transactions.
 You should use the REQUIRES_NEW

 transaction propagation.